 FanPass, an event ticket marketplace, is a good case in point.
 Event pages are at the core of their marketplace with each event page containing multiple ticket listings from different sellers.
 Popular events like a Liverpool vs Manchester United football match can easily see 1,500 plus users flock simultaneously to a single event page.
 If the page couldn’t provide an intuitive user experience to visitors, bounce rates would jump and ticket sales would dive.

 CobbleWeb analysed user behaviour to improve key elements of the FanPass events pages.
-For example, we implemented a hover effect that highlights different sections on the stadium map when a user hovers over one of the ticket listings.
+For example, we implemented a hover effect that highlights different sections on the stadium map when a user moves the cursor or a finger over one of the ticket listings.

 Another element that we optimised was when a user selects (clicks on) a particular ticket listing.
 When this happens the exact seat is highlighted on the stadium map with a thumbnail view from the seat.